-CHALLENGING A BALLOT DESIGNATION; A person may challenge a Candidate's Statement in writing to the Registrar of Voters from February 10, 2014 through March 7, 2014, 5:00 p.m.
-After March 7, 2014, 5:00 p.m., there is a Public Review Period - March 8, 2014 through March 17, 2014 - during which time the public may challenge a Candidate's Statement in court.
+CHALLENGING A CANDIDATE'S STATEMENT; A person may challenge a Candidate's Statement in court during a Public Review Period - March 12, 2016 through March 21, 2016.
 A person may file a writ of mandate or injunction to require the Candidate's Statement to be amended. § 13314